 One of the suits involves Bianca Thurston and Coni Hass.
-They're currently suing Koi CBD.
-They say they failed drug tests because of the company's CBD product.
+They're suing Koi CBD.
+They said they failed drug tests because of the company's CBD product.
 Thurston even lost her job.
-Koi says they provide a high-quality product and that they're investigating these claims.
+Koi said they provide a high-quality product and that they're investigating the claims.

-CBD products usually get you high because they're supposed to possess little to no THC.
+CBD products are supposed to contain little to no THC.
 But research suggests some of them have more of the compound than they advertise.
 A 2017 study found that 18 of 85 products all had THC levels possibly high enough to cause impairment or intoxication.

 RELATED: Navigating The Complex World Of CBD Products

 You can check the product for a certificate of analysis.
 It shows the results of the company's testing for THC, CBD, and other contaminants.
-We spoke with the North Carolina-based Everything hemp store.
-They say they keep copies of COAs in their corporate offices and can send them out upon request.
+We spoke with the North Carolina-based Everything Hemp store.
+They said they keep copies of COAs in their corporate offices and can send them out upon request.